PR Pitching Tips for Los Angeles Times Columnist Joel Stein

 12:40 – Stein talks about his column and how it fits with the entertainment beat of The LA Times.

-14:06 – Stein on whether there is a need for analysis and opinion columns in print media: “I’m getting paid nicely to write this column for the LA Times and I’m essentially just writing a blog, I don’t know if more opinion columns is great for newspapers if everyone has a blog.”
+14:06 – Stein on whether there is a need for analysis and opinion columns in print media: “I’m getting paid nicely to write this column for the LA Times and I’m essentially just writing a blog.
+If everyone has a blog, I don’t know if more opinion columns are great for newspapers.”

-15:19 – Stein on who constitutes his main audience.
+15:19 – Stein on who constitutes his primary audience.

-25: 41 – Stein on speaking with publicists on a daily basis.
+25: 41 – Stein on speaking with publicists daily.

-26:04 – Stein talks about how many of the pitches he receives are on target.
+26:04 – Stein talks about how many pitches he receives are on target.

 27:13 – Stein on why pitches can often be bad.

-27:51 – Stein discusses how the editorial process behind the opinion pages and the news pages differs.
+27:51 – Stein discusses how the editorial process behind the opinion and news pages differs.

-29:10 – Stein on how to make sure not to write about the same things as other opinion writers.
+29:10 – Stein on how to ensure not to write about the same things as other opinion writers.

 30:20 – Stein talks about his controversial column, “Warriors and Wussies,” which also generated much national attention.